 Thomas scored a game-high 24 points for Ohio State, and Sam Thompson had a monster double-double -- 20 points, 10 rebounds.
 Aaron Craft scored just four points, but had seven assists and seven steals.

 Number crunch: Iona was second in the country in points per game (80.7), but shot just 35.4 percent from the field (23-for-65) and 21.8 percent from 3-point range (6-for-28).
 Ohio State, on the other hand, shot 47.9 percent from the field (34-for-71), 46.7 percent from 3-point range (7-for-15), and had 25 assists on its 34 field goals.

-What's next: Ohio State (27-7) advances and will play the winner of No. 7 Notre Dame vs. No. 10 Iowa State; Iona ends its season with a second consecutive tournament appearance and a 20-14 record.
+What's next: Ohio State will play the winner of No. 7 seed Notre Dame versus No. 10 seed Iowa State.

 Iona returns home to New Rochelle.
 Jones, a senior, has played his final game for the Gaels.
 But Armand is a junior, and Laury a sophomore.
 The question is, could coach Tim Cluess be a candidate for open jobs at bigger programs after leading Iona to back-to-back Big Dances?
 It's a definite possibility.